Question:

 Answer:

-All teas (green, black, and oolong) ultimately come from the same plant, Camellia sinensis.
-The difference between teas is in how the leaves are prepared.
-Green tea, unlike black and oolong tea, is not fermented, so the active constituents remain intact.
+All teas (white, green, black, oolong, and others) are ultimately derived from the same plant, Camellia sinensis.
+Differences between teas generally relate to the way the plant is grown and the method of leaf preparation.
+Green and white tea, unlike black and oolong tea, are not fermented, so many of the plant's active constituents remain intact.

-Green tea extract is rich in a class of bioflavonoid compounds called catechins, which are considered to be very powerful antioxidants.
-Green tea catechins with the highest antioxidant activity are epigallocatechin-3-gallate (the most potent), epicatechin-3-gallate, epigallocatechin and epicatechin.
+Green tea extract is rich source of catechins, a class of bioflavonoid compounds with strong antioxidant potential.
+Green tea catechins with the highest antioxidant activity are epigallocatechin-3-gallate, epicatechin-3-gallate, epigallocatechin and epicatechin.

-Green tea extract has potent antimutagenic potential against a variety of important mutagens (mutation-causing agents).
-Other studies suggest that green tea extract may protect against a variety of cancers.
+Green tea extract demonstrates antimutagenic potential against a variety of mutagens (mutation-causing agents).
+Studies investigating this potential have suggested that green tea may be protective against a variety of cancers.

 In some Chinese populations, consumption of green tea amounts to several cups per day.
 No evidence of toxicity has been observed.